 One enduring reality makes every challenge of democratic self-governance more difficult: human beings.
-The founders integrated their deep understanding of our flawed nature into the form of government they designed — the checks and balances, the rights of the majority to control the power and excess of majority factions.
-Those dudes are no longer around and now that it’s now our job to steer the ship of state, are we adequately contemplating how the most essential truths of our psychology as a species affect our ability to live and govern together?
+The founders integrated their deep understanding of our flawed nature into the form of government they designed — the checks and balances, the rights of the minority to control the power and excess of majority factions.
+Now that those dudes are no longer around and it’s our job to steer the ship of state, are we adequately contemplating how the most essential truths of our psychology as a species affect our ability to live and govern together?
 Are we making good decisions given, uh, humans?

 We’ll bring in psychologists — who have different worldviews, but talk anyway — whose verbal jousting we’ve found truly riveting.
 We’ll talk people, partisanship, power, and presidents.
 (No topics that don’t start with a “p”.)
 Come see if our facilitator can get a word in edgewise, we may start a pool.